c6o/docs/docs/guides/using-cli.md

 ### Accessing Your Cluster

-By default, CodeZero uses the default cluster in `~/.kube/config`.
+By default, Codezero uses the default cluster in `~/.kube/config`.
 Alternatively, you can set the `KUBECONFIG` environment variable to point to your `kubeconfig` file.

 ```bash
 export KUBECONFIG=<path to kubeconfig>